Donald Trump goes after Macron at start of NATO summit | DW | 03.12.2019

 The US President called Macron's "brain dead" NATO remarks "nasty," saying he could see Paris leaving the alliance.
-The remarks set the tone for what is expected to be another tense summit.
+The remarks set the tone for what is expected to be another tense summit among NATO allies.

 US President Donald Trump kicked off a tense two-day NATO summit on Tuesday by criticizing French President Emmanuel Macron's comment about the "brain death" of the military alliance.